Geospatial Science, BS

 or COSC 1330 Programming for Scientists, Engineers, and Mathematicians

-Core Required for the Geographic Information Science Program
+Core Required for the Geospatial Science Program

 GISC 1336Digital Drafting and Design3